Adını Feriha Koydum

-Adını Feriha Koydum (English: I Named her Feriha) is a Turkish television drama series which was first broadcast on Show TV from 14 January 2011 to 29 June 2012.
+I Named her Feriha (Turkish: Adını Feriha Koydum) is a Turkish television drama series which was first broadcast on Show TV from 14 January 2011 to 29 June 2012.
 A final season named Adını Feriha Koydum: Emir'in Yolu(Feriha: Emir's way) aired from 7 September to 14 December 2012 out of which 8 episodes are linked with previous season storyline and subsequently by removing characters which are linked with Feriha character the series of rest episodes are became spin-off version of the series.
 It follows housekeeper Feriha Yilmaz (Hazal Kaya), a young woman from a poor background and the daughter of Zehra Yılmaz (Vahide Percin); and Rıza Yılmaz (Metin Çekmez), a doorman.
 Feriha is awarded a scholarship to an elite university, where wealthy playboy Emir Sarrafoğlu (Cagatay Ulusoy) studies as well.
 Emir eventually falls in love with Feriha, believing she is also wealthy.
 The series was written by Melis Civelek and Sırma Yanık and produced by Med Yapım.

 The series was very popular among younger viewers.
 The first two seasons of the show were very successful all over the world.
 The third and final season, titled Adını Feriha Koydum: Emir'in You, which was broadcast from 7 September to 14 December 2012 was not as successful and ended its run after 13 episodes.
 The series has been exported to over 70 countries.
 It was Ulusoy's first acting role, after playing an extra in the Turkish series Arka Sokaklar and Recep Ivedik 3.